raccoondotcom/Are-they-dumb-Website/README.md

-# Are thsy dumb? website
+# Are they dumb? website
 This is a simple website to joke around
 Feel free to use the code to mess around with your friends